Genomicsplc/SEW/README.md

 ### Quick start on Linux and Mac

-bioconda installation forthcoming.
+A bioconda installation is being prepared.
 Otherwise, SEW can be installed in a few ways.
 The simplest way to get a release is as follows.
 First, install R. Then, do the following
 ```
 git clone --recursive https://github.com/Genomicsplc/SEW.git
 cd SEW